 A few general points first.
 For an amateur builder, making an English Spinet is probably an ideal project: There are no particular complications, and if carefully made, the instrument is likely to sound well, and spinets are also reasonably compact, manageable, and reliable.

-Whatever you do, and even if you have no intention of ever making a spinet, please do get a copy of John Barnes' excellent little booklet 'Making a Spinet by Traditional Methods'.
+Whatever you do, and even if you have no intention of ever making a spinet, please do try to get a copy of John Barnes' excellent little booklet 'Making a Spinet by Traditional Methods'.
 If you read this, then any of the plans mentioned below will make perfect sense.
-It is now avaialble, in a newly reprinted edition, from our Friends at 'Jacks Pipes and Hammers' for just £8.95.
+At the time of writing, Abe Books and Amazon had copies available.

 For many of us, space is something of an issue.
 I would love a nice big workshop, but my very best friend has pointed out that if I had one, I would just fill it up with more instruments.